abdullahialidev/check-in-final-demo-day-/README.md

 This project is called Check-In and is utilized as a classroom tool for teachers to stop bullying and give students tools to succeed academically.

 TECH USED:
-Javascript,CSS, HTML, Node.js, Express.js(template handler), Passport.js, Open AI's Chat GPT3 API, Sentiment Analysis API ...
+Javascript,CSS, HTML, Node.js, Express.js(template handler), Passport.js, Open AI's Chat GPT API, Sentiment Analysis API ...